 Our beautiful fresh, plump West Coast Mussels are cultivated in their natural environment on the West Coast.

-Seasonal availability: Available all year except during red tide on the West Coast.
-During the colder winter months they are at their plumpest.
+Seasonal availability: Fresh, live Mussels are available all year except during red tide on the West Coast.
+During the colder months they are at their plumpest.

 Fresh live Oysters:

 Our fresh, plump, salty yet sweet Oysters are cultivated in the ice-cold waters of the West Coast of South Africa.
 Oysters are cultivated in cages/baskets in the sea for a minimum of 10 months before being harvested.
 Cultivated Oysters only feed on plankton in the sea and their diet is free from artificial food or additives.
 Oysters are rich in the essential nutrients Vitamin B12, Zinc, Selenium and Vitamin D. Oysters are kept alive at Gordon’s Bay Fisheries in our seawater tank so you can be assured of the freshest on offer.

 Seasonal availability: Fresh, live Oysters are available all year except during red tide on the West Coast.
 Oysters at their plumpest and sweetest during the colder months.

 Live West Coast Rock lobster (Crayfish)

 West Coast Rock Lobster (Crayfish) is a part of the culinary culture and traditions of the Western Cape and has adorned tables set for feasts during hay-days and holidays for as long as we can remember and are reminded of.

 Our live crayfish are kept in a seawater tank in our shop to ensure the best and freshest product for you to enjoy.